 The Strategy pages each explain an optimization strategy that allows you to achieve savings.
 This section explains components of any optimization strategy, and allows you to understand common operations on these pages.

-The nine strategies in Cloud Cost Optimization are listed below.
+The strategies in Cloud Cost Optimization are listed below.
 If you are looking for something specific relating to any of these strategies, please navigate to the appropriate strategy section.

 - Orphaned Resources